Gleoman/CV/README.md

 # **Ed Goold**

-I am a career switcher from law who is excited by this fresh coding challenge and all the opportunities that lie ahead.
+I am a career switcher from law, excited by this fresh coding challenge and all the opportunities that lie ahead.

 I recently completed a 4 month coding bootcamp at Makers Academy in London where I learnt Ruby, Ruby-on-Rails, JavaScript, Python and Django.
 I also had exposure to back-end tech in Node.js and PostgreSQL, among others.
 Beyond individual tech, the course at Makers had a strong emphasis on TDD and BDD software development within a wider context of Agile and XP values, which has shaped and guided my individual learning and development as a coder.